gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

 | Atmel SAM  | This can be one of each group of pins: 34/67/74/35, 17/36/72/37/42, 40/64/69/41, 9, 8/44, 7/45, 6 |
 ## External Pins

 If the direction/enable pins are e.g. connected via external HW (shift registers), then an external callback function can be supplied.
 The supplied value is either LOW or HIGH.
-The return value shall be the status of the pin (either LOW or HIGH).
+The return value shall be the status of the pin (false for LOW or true for HIGH).
 If returned value and supplied value do not match, the stepper does not continue, but calls this function again.

 This function is called from cyclic task/interrupt with 4ms rate, which creates the commands to put into the command queue.
 Thus the supplied function should take much less time than 4ms.
 Otherwise there is risk, that other running steppers are running out of commands in the queue.
 If this takes longer, then the function should be offloaded and return the new status, after the pin change has been successfully completed.

+The callback has to be called on the FastAccelStepperEngine.
+See examples/ExternalCall

+Stepperpins (enable or direction), which should use this external callback, need to be or'ed with PIN_EXTERNAL_FLAG !
+FastAccelStepper uses this flag to determine, if a pin is external or internal.
 ```cpp
   void setExternalCallForPin(bool (*func)(uint8_t pin, uint8_t value));
 ```